230-0201 – Mathematics (BcM1)

 Subject aims expressed by acquired skills and competences

 Mathematics is an essential part of education on technical universities.
 It should be considered rather the method in the study of technical courses than a goal.
-Thus the goal of mathematics is train logical reasoning than mere list of mathematical notions, algorithms and methods.

 Teaching methods